Weather of 2010: September 14–18: Oceania

 The MetService reported more than 100 lightning strikes in the Hutt Valley and Wairarapa region yesterday, setting fire to a shed and igniting several trees early in the day.

 WeatherWatch.co.nz reported that some gusts had peaked at 154 km/h, collapsing power lines and cutting electricity in Warkworth, Remuera, Māngere and West Auckland.
 The electricity supply line company Vector believes about 30,000 people lost power in the Auckland area and in Piha to the west of the city.

 September 19–22

 September 19–22: Americas

-Bermuda closed government-run schools for September 20 and 21 in anticipation of Hurricane Igor.
-In addition to school closures, the Bermuda International Airport (BDA) was shut down in advance of the storm.
-During the storm, the major causeway leading to the airport was shut down earlier than anticipated due to the threat of tornadoes.

-Despite initial fears that Hurricane Igor would cause immense damage across Bermuda, the storm passed after causing relatively minimal structural damage.
+Bermuda International Airport and government-run schools in Bermuda were shut down on September 20 and 21 in anticipation of Hurricane Igor.
+Despite initial fears, the storm caused relatively minimal structural damage.
 Heavy rains fell across the islands between September 18 and 19, amounting to 2.97 in; sustained winds were recorded over hurricane force and gusts reached 93 mph.
 An AWOS on St. David's Lighthouse recorded a peak sustained wind of 91 mph and gusts of 117 mph.
-Although roughly 27,500 of the 35,000 residences across the island were without power, the damage was limited mainly to downed trees.
-No reports of loss of life or serious injuries came after the storm's passage.
+Although roughly 27,500 of the 35,000 residences across the island were without power, there were no reports of deaths or serious injuries after the storm's passage.
 Officials in Bermuda stated that the biggest loss from Igor would be lessened tourism revenue following a mass exodus prior to the hurricane's arrival.
-Catastrophe modeler AIR Worldwide indicated that insured losses in Bermuda were less than $100 million.